rishabhnk/Machine_Learning/docs/what_I_Learned/concepts/classification.md

 ### Decision Tree Classification:

+    *dont need feature scaling*

+  - make splits in data that separates the different categories. each new data point goes through decision tree and lands in a terminal leaf and gets assigned to the corresponding category of that leaf

 ### Random Forest Regression:

-### Decision Tree Regression:

-  *use high res graphing*

-  - Creates splits in data in a way that each split adds value to the information we have about the points.

-  - Each new box that is created is called a leaf and each split that is created is correspondeding to a split in the model's decision tree.
-Each leaf has an average of the points it contains.

-  - Each new data point goes through the decision tree logic and then lands in a terminal leaf

-  - average of the points in that terminal leaf gets assigned to the y-value of the new data point.

-### Random Forest Regression:

-  - for each new data point, make each tree predict y-val, and assign the new data point the avg of all tose y-vals.

-Evaluating Metrics:
+ *need feature scaling*

+  1.  pick k random points for a training set and build decision tree based on them

+  2. choose number of trees

+  3. new data pont gets assigned to the majority vote among all the trees prediction of category.

+### Evaluation metrics: